matteosister/TranslationBundle/README.md

 }
 ```

-In order to translate it follow these steps
+In order to translate it:

 * create the BookTranslations class (pick the name you want), and make it extends the TranslationEntity superclass.
-You have to define the $object property, which has a ManyToOne relation with you main book class
+You have to define the $object property, which has a ManyToOne relation with your main book class

 ```php
 <?php